hmcts/guest-user-management/README.md

 # guest-user-management
-Repo to manage the deletion of guest users
+Scripts and an Azure Devops pipeline to manage the deletion of AAD guest users that are either inactive or haven't accepted their invites after a certain amount of time.

+The pipeline is scheduled to run everyday, but can also be run manually if needed.
+Any pipeline runs not using the default branch will only provide a list of users that need to be deleted.